hyperledger/identus-cloud-agent/README.md

 ## Contributing

 Please read our [contributions guidelines](CONTRIBUTING) and submit your PRs.
 We enforce [developer certificate of origin (DCO) commit signing](DCO).

-We also welcome issues submitted about problems you encounter in using PRISM Cloud Agent.
+We also welcome issues submitted about problems you encounter in using Enterprise Cloud Agent.

 ## License